Galaxy Airlines Flight 203: Flight

 The aircraft had been chartered by Caesars Tahoe for a three-day gambling and Super Bowl party trip at Caesar's Casino in Lake Tahoe, Nevada.
 The group had arrived in Reno on January 18 and some decided to continue their journey to Stanford, California to watch the match between San Francisco 49ers and Miami Dolphins, while the remainder stayed at Lake Tahoe.
 They eventually regrouped on January 20 for a return flight to Minneapolis.

-Prior to the aircraft's arrival in Reno, an Eastern Airlines pilot, who had been following the Electra from behind during its taxi run in Oakland, commented that the crew of the Electra should take a closer look on the aircraft's left engine, which had been emitting smokes and leaking some fluids.
+Prior to the aircraft's arrival in Reno, an Eastern Airlines pilot, who had been following the Electra from behind during its taxi run in Oakland, commented that the crew of the Electra should take a closer look on the aircraft's left engine, which had been emitting smoke and leaking some fluids.
 The crew acknowledged the message and took the aircraft for a brief check.
 The inspection found nothing unusual and the ground crew decided to put the aircraft back into service.

 Following a three-hour delay in Oakland, the aircraft arrived late in Reno.
 As the aircraft came to a complete stop, the awaiting passengers were brought onto the apron by vans.
-While loading the passengers and cargo, the flight engineer came out of the aircraft and took part in the loading, instructing the ground handler to load approximately 67 luggage to the aft compartment as the forward cargo had been filled with the crew's belongings and galley stores.
+While loading the passengers and cargo, the flight engineer came out of the aircraft and took part in the loading, instructing the ground handler to load approximately 67 pieces of luggage to the aft compartment, as the forward cargo had been filled with the crew's belongings and galley stores.

 Meanwhile, in the cockpit, the pilots were visibly anxious and tried to rush through the required flight checklists, apparently due to their late arrival in Reno.
 Several of the checklists were not called out in the correct order, and the pre-departure briefing was abandoned altogether.
-Captain Heasley, known for being very punctual, was believed to have been very angry at the time, as he believed that the flight was already three-hours late from its assigned time.
+Captain Heasley, known for being very punctual, was believed to have been angry at the time, since the flight was already three-hours late from its assigned time.

 After receiving clearance from the ground crew, the pilots started the engines and began the taxi.
-The aircraft was configured to its take-off configuration and the take-off checklist was read out loud.
+The aircraft was brought to its take-off configuration and the take-off checklist was read out loud.
 At 01:01 a.m local time, Flight 203 received their clearance for take-off to Minneapolis.

 Start of anomaly

 The Electra accelerated on the runway and was reaching V-1.
 While First Officer Fieldsa was calling out V-1, a loud thunk simultaneously rattled the entire aircraft.
 The crew continued the take-off and the aircraft eventually reached V-2 when another loud thunk was heard.
-As the aircraft wheels lifted off the runway, another huge thunk was heard.
+As the aircraft wheels lifted off the runway, another thunk was heard.
 Being confused on what caused the sound, Captain Heasley asked Flight Engineer Freels, who simply stated that he did not know either.